ellipsis/ellipsis/README.md

 ```

 ### Configuration
-You can customize ellipsis by exporting a few different variables.
+You can customize ellipsis by exporting a few different variables:

 #### GITHUB_USER / ELLIPSIS_USER
 Customizes whose dotfiles are installed when you `ellipsis install` without